Biological Sciences

 Teaching

-Our courses are taught in a wide range of methods.
-Of course we include traditional lectures and small group tutorials, (where our world-leading academics will share their latest research findings with you).
-We also include research projects and practical lab sessions (where you’ll be working with the latest technology for DNA and protein analysis) as well as field trips to zoos, aquaria and wildlife reserves.
+You'll be taught through traditional lectures and small group tutorials, (where our world-leading academics will share their latest research findings with you).
+You'll also conduct research projects and take part in practical lab sessions (where you’ll be working with the latest technology for DNA and protein analysis) as well as head off on field trips to zoos, aquaria and wildlife reserves.

 Find out more about our teaching